 Delivering security through a cloud gateway also means less latency for organizations that have operated on the hub-and-spoke model for device protection, improving latency issues and allowing mobile devices outside the office to be secured easily and efficiently.

-Find out how Impact Networking can help provide you the DNS layer security your business needs by visiting our Managed Cybersecurity solution page and getting in touch with one of our specialists.
+Find out how Impact Networking can help provide you the DNS layer security your business needs by visiting our managed cybersecurity services page.